Cryptogyps: Description

-Despite being close in size to the large wedge-tailed eagle (Aquila audax), Cryptogyps was still unusually small for an aegypiine vulture, with only the extant hooded vulture (Necrosyrtes monachus) being smaller.
+Despite being close in size to the large wedge-tailed eagle (Aquila audax), Cryptogyps had more robust wings.
+It's described unusually small for an aegypiine vulture, with only the extant hooded vulture (Necrosyrtes monachus) being smaller.
+Multiple different approaches were taken to determine the mass of Cryptogyps, with values derived from the humeral articular facet length of the coracoid and the shaft width resulting in an estimated weight of 11-12 kg.
+Total length meanwhile recovered a much lower value of only 3 kg.
+Mather and colleagues reason that this massive difference is likely caused by the wide range of bird species that the used algorithm was based on.
+They argue that the true weight of Cryptogyps was likely somewhere in between these results, concluding that Cryptogyps most likely weighed between 3-6 kg, a similar range to that of the modern wedge-tailed eagle.

 Phylogeny

 Initially three phylogenetic trees were recovered using a combination of both morphological and molecular data.
 These analysis provide moderate support for the fact that Cryptogyps was part of the clade containing aegypiine vultures and serpent eagles, with strong support for its placement in the former.
 The key traits that appear to place Cryptogyps in this subfamily appear to be two synapomorphies of the tarsometatarsus.
 Within vultures, it may have been closely related to the modern genus Gyps, which contains the modern griffon vultures.
 However this relationship is only poorly supported and later analysis conducted after the discovery of Dynatoaetus find different placements.
 In Mather et al. (2023), Cryptogyps was recovered in a more basal position outside the aegypiine crown but more derived than Dynatoaetus.
 The Bayesian analysis of the same publication recovers it in an even more basal position, as a sister taxon to the clade containing aegypiine vultures, serpent eagles, booted eagles, forest eagles, true hawks, buzzards, sea eagles and kites.
 However, this placement of Cryptogyps as its own separate branch was only weakly supported.
+The phylogenetic analysis conducted following the description of the second species of Dynatoaetus mirror the results of Mather's prior work, finding Cryptogyps as nesting just outside the modern aegypiine vultures while also strengthening this conclusion through the new material.

-The two phylogenetic trees below show the strict concensus trees of both Mather, Lee and Worthy (2022) and Mather et al. (2023).
+The two phylogenetic trees below show the strict consensus trees of both Mather, Lee and Worthy (2022) and Mather et al. (2023).